Amyloid fibrils appear to more resemble plastic materials

 the rostral part of the parvicellular reticular nucleus.
 The presented results

-can help advance the development of novel treatments for repetitive involuntary
+the development of novel treatments for repetitive involuntary

 movements.